How to organize documents in a data room hero.

 2. Financial documents

-• Historical financials (P&L, balance sheet, cash flow) - 2-3 years if available
+• Historical financials (P&L, balance sheet, cash flow) — 2 to 3 years if available

 • Board resolutions and meeting minutes